The 2021 Maruti Swift facelift has been spied for the first time and the pictures in the story show a red example.

 More power, more mileage & better acceleration

-The talking points of the 2020 Maruti Swift will be:
+The talking points of the 2021 Maruti Swift are expected to be:

 - The availability of the more powerful 1.2-litre ‘Dualjet’ engine which comes with an improved fuel injection and valve timing systems.